-Before there were podcasts, true crime documentaries, or movies based on serial killers, there were books about crimes.
+Before there were true crime podcasts, true crime shows, or Netflix movies based on serial killers, there were books about crimes.
 From the earliest examples of crime pamphlets that were devoured by the rapidly growing literate sect in 16th-century England and elsewhere to the tomes of meticulously recorded crimes that we have today, humanity has almost always had an obsession with the genre.

 Writers of these tales have catered to that, producing countless high-quality books on all manner of crimes.
 From serial killers to cults to memoirs from those that worked the crimes, there’s a little bit of something for everyone interested in crime.